LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 -------------------------

 The purpose of an interface is to define a contract of behaviors that classes uphold.
 In doing so, we say that they “*implement* the interface”.
-The syntax for implementation is similar to that for inheritance.
-Here’s how we can use the ``Feedable`` interface in defining our ``Cat`` class.
+The syntax for implementation is the same as that for inheritance.
+Here’s how we can use the ``IFeedable`` interface in defining our ``Cat`` class.

 .. admonition:: Example